Get Free Solar Panel Quotes

 Get started

-The average three-bedroom house will need around 50 square metres of space for ground-mounted solar panels to meet its energy needs.
+• The average three-bedroom house requires approximately 30 to 50 square meters of space for ground-mounted solar panels to meet its energy needs.

 Do ground-mounted solar panels need to be close to my property?